apache/sling-slingfeature-maven-plugin/README.md

 in the feature that are to be aggregated and the values for these variables are different, they *must* be overridden, otherwise the aggregation will generate an error.

+If the aggregation sources contain the same artifact more than once in different versions, a conflict resolution override must be specified using the `<artifactsOverride>` tag.
+In most cases the desired result will only contain one version of the artifact, although it's also possible to state that all versions must be kept.

+The following syntax is supported for `<artifactsOverride>`:

+To provide a conflict resolution for a specific artifact:

+    groupid1:artifactid1:<resolution>

+To apply the same override rule for all clashes, a wildcard using '*' for groupID and artifactID can be used:

+    *:*:<resolution>

+This means always select the same resolution in case of a clash.

+Where `<resolution>` is one of the following:

+* `ALL` - select all the artifacts, i.e. keep them side-by-side.
+* `HIGHEST` - select only the artifact with the highest version number.
+* `LATEST` - select only the artifact provided latest, so the version used in the last feature file merged in.
+* `<version>` - selects this specific version.

+When comparing version numbers these are converted to OSGi version numbers and the OSGi version number ordering is applied.

 #### Extension merging